Tumbridge Wells PPI Claim

 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

 Many consumers may have been mis-sold PPI (Payment Protection Insurance) by Tumbridge Wells, PPI may have been attached to a customer's policy by Tumbridge Wells, in some cases without their knowledge.
-Tumbridge Wells may have declined a credit application if PPI was refused by the customer.
+Tumbridge Wells may have disapproved a credit application if PPI was refused by the customer.

 Tumbridge Wells PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Tumbridge Wells.

-There are many examples of Tumbridge Wells mis-selling PPI, some customers were not even made aware by Tumbridge Wells that PPI was attached to their policy, and if the customer was made aware that PPI had been attached, they were not advised by Tumbridge Wells that it was optional.
+There are many examples of Tumbridge Wells mis-selling PPI, some customers were not even made aware by Tumbridge Wells that PPI was attached to their policy, and if the customer was made aware that PPI had been attached, they were not informed by Tumbridge Wells that it was optional.

-A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Tumbridge Wells, and this was not explained to you at the point of sale, then you would be due compensation from Tumbridge Wells.
+A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Tumbridge Wells, and this was not disclosed to you at the point of sale, then you would be due compensation from Tumbridge Wells.